davegoblue/TestCodingShortcuts/README.md

 * InitialCardGameAnalysis_202301_v001 handTypesByExclusion() written to explore hands blocked by example cards
 * InitialCardGameAnalysis_202301_v001 explores hand types blocked by AKQ87 and AKQ93

+### Expansions week of 24-APR-2023
+* InitialCardGameAnalysis_202301_v001 explores hand types blocked by suit distribution for A7543